 3: Your Research Question - Use either a value search process or explore critical questions to help you focus on the area of your action research.

 4: The Context - Strategies for how to contextualize your research in your local situation and to explore your ideas in the research literature with a review of relevant literature.

-5: Plan For Action - Planning strategies include a force field analysis, development of a logic model, and formation of your ethical plan.
+5: Plan For Action - Planning strategies include a force field analysis, the development of a logic model, and the formation of your ethical plan.

 6: Cycle 1 in an Iterative Process - Ideas for framing the cycle research question which is a blueprint for taking action in what will be the first of many cycles of action research.

 7: Collecting Data - Learn how artifacts--photos, observations, drawings, student work -- and more can be data and how to design a data collection plan.

 8: Analyzing Data - Analysis does not have to be complicated, depending on your level of skill you can create simple or more complex analyses.
 Developing research skills takes time so start easy.